 7. Retention of Personally Identifiable Information

+We will retain your information for as long as your account is active or as needed to provide you services.
 We will maintain the personally identifiable information that you provide for so long as we, in our sole discretion, believe is necessary or appropriate to carry out the purposes for which the information was collected, or to comply with applicable laws, contracts or other rules or regulations.

 Our users are given the opportunity to 'opt-out' of having their information used, at the point where we ask for the information.
-For example, users who no longer wish to receive our e-mail Updates may opt-out of receiving these communications by following the Unsubscribe directions in the Update or by contacting us.
+For example, users who no longer wish to receive our email updates may opt-out of receiving these communications by following the Unsubscribe directions in the update or by contacting us.
 You may opt out of receiving updates on our programs and support offerings and solicitations for donations to support these programs and offerings by requesting us to remove your mailing address from our list.

 10. Notification of Changes

 Users will be notified of any changes in our Privacy Statement by a link to the updated Statement on the home page, including an icon indicating that the Statement has recently changed.
 Any change will be effective on the effective date that appears on the modified Statement.
 Your continued use of this Web site following modification of this Privacy Statement will be deemed to signify your acceptance of the modifications.
 If, at any point, we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an e-mail prior to the change becoming effective.
 Users will have a choice as to whether or not we use their information in this different manner.

 Our web site offers publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 To request removal of your personal information from our blog or community forum, contact us.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 120 East Lancaster Ave, Suite 201